zevck/SkyrimNet-Prisma-Dashboard/README.md

 Press **F4** while in-game to open or close the dashboard.

-The panel appears as an overlay — you can resize it, drag it around, zoom, or go fullscreen.
+The panel appears as an overlay.
+You can resize it, drag it around, zoom, or go fullscreen.
 When you're done, press F4 again (or click the X on the panel) to close it.
 Keybind can be configured.

 ---